 If you haven’t heard already, Girl Scouts is coming out with a new cereal line.
 So far they have a caramel cereal as well as a Thin Mint cereal.
 I thought it would be fun to recreate a Keto Girl Scout cereal line!
 But seriously, if you trying to transition off cereal with your family, you MUST try this Thin Mint Cereal!

-- ½ cup vanilla whey or egg white protein
+- ½ cup vanilla egg white protein

 - ¾ cup almond flour or peanut flour